 - Up to 30 vehicles at a time will be able to charge, with energy to power the chargers generated using onsite solar panels.
-The solar panels are connected to battery storage arrays.
+The solar panels are connected to arrays of battery storage.

 - The EV power chargers will be able to deliver up to 250kW of charging power, enabling drivers to add 200 miles of range in just 20 minutes.